- Application Information

 When the file is complete and all credentials are received, the Director of Admissions will notify the applicant by letter regarding his/her admissions status.

-All incoming students for September are required to submit a $250 tuition deposit.
+All incoming students for fall are required to submit a $250 tuition deposit.
 This deposit is refundable until May 1, to all incoming high school seniors.
 Requests for the refund must be addressed to the Director of Admissions and be postmarked no later than May 1.
 Deposits received after May 1 are nonrefundable.
 The deposit will be applied to first term tuition charges.
+After May 1 accepted applicants are considered on a space available basis.

-Candidates for the spring or summer terms must also submit a $250 tuition deposit upon notification of acceptance to the University.
-The spring and summer term's deposit is nonrefundable.
+Candidates for the spring term must also submit a $250 tuition deposit upon notification of acceptance to the University.
+The spring term deposit is nonrefundable.
 The deposit will be applied to first term tuition charges.

 The priority application deadline for all health programs is January 1st for the fall term.
 Admission to most health programs is based on a competitive comparison to other applicants for the same term, therefore applicants who meet the expressed minimum admission requirements are not necessarily guaranteed acceptance.